En stilla flirt

 En stilla flirt (A Quiet Flirt) is a Swedish romantic comedy film from 1934.
 It is the Swedish-language version of a twin production with the 1933 Norwegian-language version En stille flirt.
 It is based on the novel Min knapphullsblomst (The Flower in My Buttonhole) by Edith Øberg.
 It was distributed by the company Svensk Filmindustri.
 The screenplay was written by Gösta Stevens and the film was directed by Gustaf Molander.
 It is 95 minutes long.
 The Norwegian actress Tutta Rolf played the female lead in both versions of the film.
+In the Swedish version, her character was called Diddi Werner, and in the Norwegian version she was called Lillemor.